 In June 1888, Stevenson and his family set sail from San Francisco, California, to travel the islands of the Pacific Ocean, stopping for stays at the Hawaiian Islands, where he became good friends with King Kalākaua.
 In 1889, they arrived in the Samoan islands, where they decided to build a house and settle.
 The island setting stimulated Stevenson's imagination, and, subsequently, influenced his writing during this time: Several of his later works are about the Pacific isles, including The Wrecker (1892), Island Nights' Entertainments (1893), The Ebb-Tide (1894) and In the South Seas (1896).

 Toward the end of his life, Stevenson's South Seas writing included more of the everyday world, and both his nonfiction and fiction became more powerful than his earlier works.
-These more mature works not only brought Stevenson lasting fame, they helped to enhance his status with the literary establishment when his work was re-evaluated in the late 20th century, and his abilities were embraced by critics as much as his storytelling had always been by readers.
+These more mature works not only brought Stevenson lasting fame, but they also helped to enhance his status with the literary establishment when his work was re-evaluated in the late 20th century, and his abilities were embraced by critics as much as his storytelling had always been by readers.

-Robert Louis Stevenson died of a stroke on December 3, 1894, at his home in Vailima, Samoa.
+Stevenson died of a stroke on December 3, 1894, at his home in Vailima, Samoa.
 He was buried at the top of Mount Vaea, overlooking the sea.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!